FIWARE/tutorials.NGSI-LD/docs/securing-access.md

 ### Basic Authorization - Sample Code

-The following code makes a request to **Keyrock** to check the user permissions:
+The following code makes a request to **Keycloak** to check the user permissions:

 ```javascript
 function pdpBasicAuthorization(req, res, next) {